yo1995/Daily_Python_Tasks/AddOn_smtp_notifier/README.md

 - added SSL support choice

+### 20180507 v1.0.1

+- solve an issue which will cause logging override when imported

 ## Usage

 1. download and put this script within the dir of your check-in script